 Hide your personal boards

-Make the boards that have personal pins and things that aren’t quite “on brand” private.
+Make the boards that have personal pins and things that aren’t quite “on brand” but you still want to keep private.

 It’s okay to have some boards dedicated to pins that aren’t created by you.
 Just make sure that these boards still have pins that are “on-brand.”
 Think about pinning things that your ideal client or customer would like, or think about having some boards that they would find helpful.
 For example, I have created some “mood” boards that help my clients nail down their brand style.

-Update the covers so that they look cohesive: You can either choose a cover photo prom the pins that are already pinned on that board or create your own custom covers.
+Update the covers so that they look cohesive: You can either choose a cover photo from the pins that are already pinned on that board or create your own custom covers.

 TIP: In the Pinterest search bar at the top, enter the name of your board and look at the key words that Pinterest auto-fills.
 Use these words in your board description to make your pins even more visible!